CriticalGameEror/CriticalMiningTech/README.md

 ### Dependencies:

-Please add `ProtocolLib` to your `depend: []` argument in `config.yml`.
-Also please ensure you have installed ProtocolLib on your spigot server (https://www.spigotmc.org/resources/protocollib.1997/)
+Please ensure you have installed ProtocolLib on your spigot server (https://www.spigotmc.org/resources/protocollib.1997/)